History

 Mr. Claude Gentry

-Gentry was born on July 25, 1902 in a house just a few hundred yards north of the Brice’s Crossroads Museum and Visitors’ Center.
+Gentry was born on July 25, 1902 in a house just a few hundred yards north of the original Brice’s Crossroads Museum and Visitors’ Center.
 He was a Baldwyn native who possessed many talents.

 In addition to developing others’ interest in Brice’s Crossroads, Mr. Claude was a writer with many published works.
 The remainder of his books still in print are sold in the Visitors Center Bookstore.